slateci/slateci.github.io/_posts/2021-05-05-metallb-on-chameleon.md

 In this case, instead of using MetalLB to provision additional public IPs, we can use MetalLB to provision additional private IP addresses.
 Thus, the Nginx ingress controller and any other services/applications that use additional IPs will operate as normal, but only inside the Chameleon experimental plane.
-This approach requires provisioning Chameleon resources differently, and so will be discussed in a separate blog post linked [here](https://slateci.io/blog/metallb-on-chameleon.html).
+This approach requires provisioning Chameleon resources in a moderately different way, and so will be discussed in a separate blog post linked [here](todo).

 ## Contact Us